-The robot’s model created by using Solidworks considered the components' mass characteristics and allowed a preliminary check on the absence of structural problems for the mobile base as well as of mechanical stress situations localized in particular points of the structure.
+The model created using SolidWorks considered the components' mass characteristics and allowed a preliminary check on any structural problems in the mobile base or accumulations of mechanical stress in particular points of the structure.
 The subsequent implementation of the mobile robot made it possible to test the device's dynamic behaviour directly in the field.
-From the mechanical construction view-point, all spare parts have been assembled appropriately in order to reduce the vibrations to a minimum.
+From the perspective of mechanical construction, all spare parts were assembled to reduce vibrations to a minimum.
 Further mechanical vibrations are a source of energy loss.